ripienaar/free-for-dev/README.md

 ## Design Inspiration

   * [awwwards.](https://www.awwwards.com/) - [Top websites] A showcase of all the best-designed websites (voted on by designers).
+  * [Websitevise.](https://websitevice.com/) - [Design showcase] A curated gallery of professional website designs to inspire developers and designers seeking creative ideas and best practices.
   * [Behance](https://www.behance.net/) - [Design showcase] A place where designers showcase their work.
 Filterable with categories for UI/UX projects.
   * [dribbble](https://dribbble.com/) - [Design showcase] Unique design inspiration, generally not from real applications.
   * [Landings](https://landings.dev/) - [Web screenshots] Find the best landing pages for your design inspiration based on your preference.